 Analysts have curbed their first-quarter optimism.
-Annual S&P 500 earnings growth was recently estimated to be 6.1%, down from 7.5% at the beginning of the year.
+On aggregate, annual S&P 500 earnings growth is estimated to be 6.1%, down from 7.5% at the beginning of the year.

-(Reporting by Stephen Culp; additional reporting by Bansari Mayur Kamdar and Praveen Paramasivam in Bengaluru and Chuck Mikolajczak in New York; Editing by Lisa Shumaker)
+(Reporting by Stephen Culp; additional Reporting by Bansari Mayur Kamdar and Praveen Paramasivam in Bengaluru; Editing by Lisa Shumaker)

 This article originally appeared on reuters.com